-If the on-board computer and/or the drive system do not start up, proceed as follows:
+If the display and/or the drive system do not start up, proceed as follows:

 - 1 Check whether the battery is switched on.
-If not, start the battery. - ➡ Contact your specialist dealer if the battery level indicator LEDs do not light up. - 2 If the LEDs on the Battery Level indicator light up, but the drive system does not start, remove the battery. - 3 Insert the battery. - 4 Start the drive system. - 5 If the drive system does not start up, remove the battery. - 6 Clean all the contacts with a soft cloth. - 7 Insert the battery. - 8 Start the drive system. - 9 If the drive system does not start up, remove the battery. - 10 Fully charge the battery. - 11 Insert the battery. - 12 Start the drive system. - 13 If the drive system does not start, press the On-Off button (control panel) for at least 8 seconds. - 14 If the drive system does not start after about 6 seconds, press the On-Off button (control panel) for at least 2 seconds.
+If not, start the battery. - ➡ Contact your specialist dealer if the battery level indicator LEDs do not light up. - 2 If the LEDs on the battery level indicator light up, but the drive system does not start up, remove the battery. - 3 Insert the battery. - 4 Start the drive system. - 5 If the drive system won't start, remove the battery. - 6 Clean all the contacts with a soft cloth. - 7 Insert the battery. - 8 Start the drive system. - 9 If the drive system does not start up, remove the battery. - 10 Charge battery fully. - 11 Insert the battery. - 12 Start the drive system. - 13 Contact your specialist dealer if the drive system does not start up.